Table of Contents

 How do I find the right guidance on Creditor payments in Administration?

 Every class of creditor must be paid in full before the funds can be distributed to the next group.
 It is a crucial and sometimes complex period for a company that has gone into Administration.
 So, when it comes to the question of when a company goes into Administration who gets paid first, you can see that there is a strict hierarchy of creditors that will be paid on order based on that classification, making it important to seek expert guidance on this process.

 It is vital that you are in control wherever possible, and by hiring our services as a professional Insolvency Practitioner you guarantee that we can work diligently and offer expert advice and guidance at every stage of the Administration process.
-Get in touch with us today by phone on 0300 303 8284 or email us via our contact form to find out how we may be able to help you.
+Get in touch with us today by phone on 0300 303 8284, email us via our contact form or request a quote using the button just below.